Status and History of TopTray

 What Happened Today?

-I was doing some server maintenance and running WordPress related updates.
+I was doing some server maintenance with a movie playing on a TV in the background and running WordPress related updates.

 I started to reminisce about the history of this site and what I’ve learned from in the past and decided to jot down a quick note.
 That turned into this wall of text.